TransactionGPT: Model Evaluation

 \textbf{\textit{Remarks}.} \textit{ 1.
 Domain-engineered features provide substantial enhancement to the generative task.
 2. Effective multimodal integration is non-trivial: features maximize prediction performance the most when they are properly fused with metadata before temporal modeling.
 3. FMT with dual VTLs successfully leverages the predictive signals of domain features when they are appropriately integrated.}

-\textbf{Transaction Classification.} Domain features prove even more critical: TGPT-2D w/o Feat demonstrates severely degraded performance on metrics $\textbf{A}$ and $\textbf{B}$ compared to the production and Feat-Transformer baseline.
-Surprisingly, TGPT-2D w/ Feat shows only modest gains, despite utilizing full sequences versus single transactions, highlighting the challenge of effectively utilizing temporal information.
-Sec.~\ref{sec:train_tips} presents further analysis from information bandwidth and integration perspectives.
-The MTF fusion strategy in TGPT-3D-MTF provides considerable gains, achieving positive $\Delta$ improvements over the baselines across both metrics, proving successful at integrating sequential metadata with features.
+\textbf{Anomaly Detection.} Domain features play a more critical role in this task: TGPT-1D w/ Feat exhibits degraded performance on metric \textbf{AD} compared to both the production and Feat-Transformer baselines.
+In contrast, the 2D variants and Feat‑Transformer explicitly use transformers to model interactions among features, enabling them to outperform the 1D architecture.
+Surprisingly, TGPT-2D w/ Feat shows no gains over the Feat-Transformer, despite utilizing full sequences versus single transactions, highlighting the challenge of effectively utilizing temporal information.
+Sec.~\ref{sec:train_tips} presents further analysis from an information bandwidth perspective.
+The MTF fusion strategy in TGPT-3D-MTF provides considerable gains, achieving substantial relative improvement over the baselines, proving successful at integrating sequential metadata with features.
 However, this architecture is constrained by its inability to incorporate feature information from historical transactions.
-Finally, TGPT-3D-FMT with FMVTL emerges as the optimal configuration, delivering the most significant performance improvements on classification metrics while simultaneously maintaining superior generative performances.
+Finally, TGPT-3D-FMT emerges as the optimal configuration, delivering the most significant performance improvements on the anomaly detection metric while simultaneously maintaining superior generative performances.

 \textbf{\textit{Remarks}.}\textit{ 1.
-Naive feature concatenation for each transaction (2D) fails to leverage sequential and domain feature information for classification objective.
+Naive feature concatenation for each transaction (2D) fails to leverage sequential and domain feature information for the classification objective.
 2. Sophisticated modality fusion architectures (3D-MTF/FMT) are more critical for downstream classification than for the generative task.
 3. MTF/FMT is unaffected by data bubbles.
 4. The dual VTL structure in FMT enables more effective multi-modal representation learning, successfully bridging the gap between generation and classification objectives. }